JLIXIN/FGL/README.md

 - [2025.4.14] Release the required prepare dataset
 - [x] Release the network code
 - [x] Release the training and inference code
-- [x] Release the Pretrained Model
+- [x] Release the pretrained model

 ## 🎮 Getting Started